Mental Health, Postpartum Kayce Hodos Mental Health, Postpartum Kayce Hodos

 The #1 Complication of Childbirth May Surprise You

-Most people are shocked to learn that the answer is Perinatal Mood and Anxiety Disorders (PMADs), an umbrella term used to refer to postpartum depression, postpartum anxiety, pregnancy/postpartum OCD, PTSD, insomnia, postpartum psychosis, and postpartum bipolar.
+Even after experiencing postpartum anxiety myself, I was shocked that Perinatal Mood and Anxiety Disorders (PMADs) are the #1 complication of childbirth.
+PMADs is an umbrella term used to refer to postpartum depression, postpartum anxiety, pregnancy/postpartum OCD, PTSD, insomnia, postpartum psychosis, and postpartum bipolar.

-Perinatal refers to the entire pregnancy and the full year after childbirth.
-That's a long time, but I'd go as far as to say years 0-5 of baby's life are the most mentally challenging for mothers (and why I decided one-and-done was the way to go for me).
+The perinatal period is a long time, but I'd go as far as to say years 0-5 of a child’s life are the most mentally challenging for mothers (and why I decided one-and-done was the way to go for me).

 It’s important to know that the symptoms aren’t always clear cut.
 You may be feeling scattered, overwhelmed, tearful, disappointed, and a bunch of other emotions.

-You also may be having dark thoughts that seem unlike anything that would typically cross your mind.
-Some women describe them as vivid because they can imagine them so clearly, but they’re very disturbing in nature.
-We call these intrusive thoughts, and they’re a common symptom of postpartum OCD, but they can also occur as part of other PMADs, including during pregnancy.
+These dark and vivid thoughts seem unlike anything that would typically cross your mind, and they’re very disturbing in nature.
+They’re a common symptom of postpartum OCD, but they can also occur as part of other PMADs, including during pregnancy.

-Remember: Perinatal = pregnancy AND the entire year after giving birth.
+Remember: Perinatal = pregnancy + the entire year after giving birth (possibly longer).

 If I'd had this information, you can bet I would've spent way more time on my postpartum plan than my birth plan, and I'd like to think I would've been more open to asking for and accepting help.

-If you’re thinking “NO KIDDING!” and you’d like some support with your adjustment to motherhood, schedule a free consultation call, and we’ll see if we’re a good fit.
+If you’re thinking “NO KIDDING!” and you’d like some support with your adjustment to motherhood, start here to see if we’re a good fit.
+You are not alone.

 Read More